 Amschel and Abigail Schwarzschild later moved to another house in the same street: 33 Mildmay Park, Islington.
 Amschel died there in 1896, and Abigail in 1911.

-In 1881 Jacob Schwarzschild became engaged to my great-grandmother Adela Marsden, After their marriage in 1882 Jacob and Adela lived at 62 Pembridge Villas, Bayswater, and my grandmother Evelina was born there in 1883.
-By 1901 Jacob Schwarzschild and family were living at 58 Pembridge Villas; this photo of the property was taken by Keith Mayer in December 2013.
+In 1881 Jacob Schwarzschild married my great-grandmother Adela Marsden.
+After their marriage Jacob and Adela lived at 62 Pembridge Villas, Bayswater, and my grandmother Evelina was born there in 1883.
+By 1899 Jacob Schwarzschild and family were living at 58 Pembridge Villas; this photo of the property was taken by Keith Mayer in December 2013.

 In February 1901, just before Evelina’s 18th birthday and while she was away from London on holiday, the funeral of Queen Victoria took place.
 Jacob wrote the letter reproduced below: “My dear Evelina, According to promise I send you a few lines & trust that you are spending a pleasant time & are benefitting by the change. - I went early yesterday morning with the Boys to Sussex Gardens to see the Funeral & Percy saw it best, because he was on Albert’s back & had therefore the best view…. - With love & many kisses I remain your loving… Father.”
 And Evelina’s brother Albert (aged 15) wrote: “Dear Evelina, I hope this letter will reach you to find you in good health & in the midst of enjoyments.
 I am sorry that I cannot tell you anything about the procession, as I did not see anything, but anyhow I can say ‘I was there’ ….Yesterday Ella served in the streets, near Buckingham Palace, as a nurse… I must now say Adieu.
 So with best love & kisses,… Albert… Excuse writing in haste.”